-Top grocery retailers are failing to set measurable goals to reduce toxic pesticide use in their food supply chains.
+Major grocery retailers are failing to set measurable goals to reduce toxic pesticide use in their food supply chains.

 Only Giant Eagle has set a measurable goal to reduce use of toxic pesticides.
-To save bees and other beneficial insects, companies must make measurable commitments to phase out pollinator-toxic pesticides immediately.
+To save bees and other beneficial insects, companies must make measurable commitments to phase out pollinatortoxic pesticides immediately.

-Top grocery retailers don't know which pesticides are being used in their supply chains or how much is being used.
+Major grocery retailers don't know which pesticides are being used in their supply chains or how much is being used.

 Just five companies have taken first steps on pesticide tracking.
-Walmart encourages fresh produce suppliers to annually report pesticide application and biodiversity management.
+Walmart encourages fresh produce suppliers to annually report use of nitroguanidine neonicotinoids and chlorpyrifos as well as and biodiversity management.
 Costco and Whole Foods have pilot-level pesticide tracking programs through their participation in the Equitable Food Initiative.
 Aldi requires suppliers of key commodities to disclose whether they use chlorpyrifos and neonicotinoids.
 CVS conducted a pilot pesticide analysis in key own brand commodity chains.
 These types of initiatives must be scaled industry-wide.

-Top grocery retailers must step up to support conventional growers to shift to the least-toxic approaches.
+Major grocery retailers must step up to support conventional growers to shift to the least-toxic approaches.

-Just five companies report taking steps to support conventional growers to shift to leasttoxic approaches.
+Just five companies are taking steps to support conventional growers to shift to least-toxic approaches.
 Walmart is requiring all its global fresh produce and floral suppliers to adopt ecological farming methods called integrated pest management (IPM) verified by a third-party certification by 2025.
 Giant Eagle has made a similar commitment for produce suppliers.
 Meijer is partnering with academic researchers to provide educational opportunities for suppliers to learn about least-toxic pest management strategies.
 Costco and Whole Foods report having pilot-level programs in place to provide training and other meaningful support to non-organic growers to shift to least-toxic approaches through the Equitable Food Initiative.

-Companies must disclose organic sales in formal sustainability goals.
+Companies must disclose organic sales data and include organic sales in formal sustainability goals.

 Most companies are not disclosing their organic sales data, which makes it difficult to assess their growth and competitive advantage in this marketplace.
-Only Whole Foods, Trader Joe's, Ahold Delhaize, CVS and Meijer provided organic sales data.
-Whole Foods reports that approximately 25% of offerings are organic, Trader Joe's reports that over 20% of overall grocery products sold are organic, and Ahold Delhaize reports that 3% of total grocery sales are organic.
-Meijer reported organic sales for produce and CVS reported organic sales for own brand food and beverages.
+Only Whole Foods, Trader Joe's, Ahold Delhaize, Costco, Walmart, CVS and Meijer provided organic sales data.
+Trader Joe's publicly reports that over 20% of overall grocery products sold are organic, and Ahold Delhaize publicly reports that between 3% to 5% of total grocery sales are organic.
+The following companies reported organic sales data to Friends of the Earth: Whole Foods reports that over 30% of overall sales are organic, Walmart reported organic sales for all grocery, Meijer and Costco reported organic sales for produce and CVS reported organic sales for own brand food and beverages.
 Only Ahold Delhaize and Aldi include organic sales in company key performance indicators or formal sustainability criteria.
+None of the companies we evaluated include pesticide reduction in formal sustainability criteria.

-Companies must report organic and "natural" sales separately.
+Companies must report organic and "natural" sales separately

-Organic is a robust, federally regulated standard whereas "natural" is not a regulated label claim, has no clear definition, and has no meaning in relation to use of pesticides or other synthetic inputs in farming.
+Organic is a robust, federally regulated standard that prohibits over 900 pesticides otherwise allowed in agriculture whereas "natural" is not a regulated label claim, has no clear definition, and has no meaning in relation to use of pesticides or other synthetic inputs in farming.
 We recommend that companies track and report organic and "natural" sales separately to provide more transparency around organic sales data.